TieNewin/meet/README.md

 Given the user frequently uses the app, when the user wants to be able to open the app more quickly, then they should be able to add the app as a shortcut to their homescreen.

 Given the user is not interested in a specific city, when the user wants to see all events regardless of which city, then they should be able to view a chart that shows every event of every city.

+Serverless Functions

+I will be using serverless functions to power features that require on-demand processing and scalability.
+Using serverless functions will provide flexibility for handling loads of event data processing and visualization tasks.
+Being serverless will allow the app to scale resources as needed, improving user experience during periods of high traffic to the app.